-Students will benefit greatly from the resources provided by NCSD.
-In addition to G-Suite, students will have access to a variety of NCSD supported digital tools.
-These resources are vetted by a team of curriculum and instructional technology members and meet the specific curriculum and technology needs of middle school students.
-These tools can be accessed through Classlink.
-Classlink is a Single Sign-On solution that provides students access to digital content and resources from one username and password.
+Students will benefit greatly from the resources provided by the Nassau County School District.
+In addition to Office 365, students will have access to a variety of NCSD supported digital tools.
+These resourcesare vetted by a team of curriculum and instructional technology members and meet the specific curriculum and technology needs of high school students.
+These tools can be accessed through ClassLink.
+ClassLink is a Single Sign-On solution that provides students access digital content and resources from one username andpassword.